• Home

 self-esteem grow stronger when the children create beautiful and

 practical things.
-I believe it is the process not the product that is
+I believe it is the process not the product that is most important.
+So much is experienced and learned in the creative

-process.
 Examples include: recognizing mistakes and making appropriate

 corrections, becoming a flexible thinker, and experiencing how to work